Are you wondering how 2D collision detection in video games works? If so this book is made for you.

 Short an concise with great code examples.
 A great reference for just about any 2D collision detection you want to do with a good review of the basics.

-*) Direct download contains the book in formats EPUB, MOBI and PDF - all DRM-free!
+EPUB, MOBI and PDF version - all DRM-free!

 I know that buying digital products on the Internet can feel quite risky.
 Anybody can promise you pie in the sky, grab your money and bunk off.